wapcaplet/kelp/README.md

     $ rake cucumber

-This self-test is a single scenario that exercises scenarios in `examples/sinatra_app/features`, and ensures that they perform as expected.
+This self-test includes high-level scenarios that exercise more detailed scenarios in `examples/sinatra_app/features`, ensuring that the generated step definitions perform as expected.

 Future plans
 ------------

 * Generator for Rails 3
-* Support other stuff besides Capybara
+* Support Webrat

 Copyright